 - valid taxi insurance

-- if Class A or B an approved taxi meter fitted and sealed by the Driver & Vehicle Agency (DVA)
+- if Class A or B an approved taxi meter fitted and sealed by the DVA

 The inspection will also look at axle weight, the tyre load capacity, and the seating plan format.
-This is not an exhaustive list of requirements.
+This is not an exhaustive list.
 For more information you can contact any DVA test centre.

 More information on the new taxi licence test requirements, including information on grandfather rights and M1 type approval, is available at the links below: